JacksonWang99/SQL_work/Readme.md

 SQL
 -----------------
 The Structured Query Language (SQL) is the standard user and application program interface for a relational database.
 Relational databases are easy to extend, and a new data category can be added after the original database creation without requiring that you modify all the existing applications.

+### AWS RDB
+  1. Main using MySQL workbench operate table in AWS RDB
+  2. Table creation, addition, deletion and modification.

+### Upload Real Data and Creat database by Workbench
+  1. Option 1 - Table Data Import Wizard
+      Go to database home_credit -> Table Data Import Wizard -> Browse to the table files -> Upload Deal eith the real data(csv), Creat database by Workbench.
+We can do some operation check and get we want information.
+  2. Option 2 - Manual import (faster but a bit tedious)

 ### SQL basic